esotka/ZosteraSNPs/README.md

 # ZosteraSNPs

-This is the SNP dataset for Zostera marina generated January 2020
+This is the plant trait and SNP dataset for Zostera marina

 ### map of sites and geographic distances
 ***R/SiteMaps.R***